Pros and Cons of a Cybersecurity Career

 To launch your cybersecurity career, you’ll typically need to have at least some of the following technical skills:

-• System, software, hardware installation and maintenance
+• System, software, and hardware installation and maintenance

 • Web application, endpoint, and cloud security